On the Parameterized Complexity of Learning First-Order Logic: Appendix

 \constantL*{}

-\begin{proof} We start the proof of the learnability for the case that \(\ell\) is constant by adding \(k+\ell\) unary relations (colours) to \(\tau\): \(\tau^* \coloneqq \tau \uplus \{R_1, \dots, R_k, S_1, \dots, S_\ell\}\).
-Then we have a finite set \(\Phi^* \subseteq \FO[\tau^*\!,q]\) of formulas in Gaifman normal form (here: sentences in Gaifman normal form) with quantifier rank at most \(q\).
-We will search for a sentence that is consistent in the graph \(G^*\) over the extended alphabet \(\tau^*\).
+\begin{proof} We start the proof of the learnability for the setting that \(\ell\) is constant by adding \(k+\ell\) unary relations (colours) to \(\tau\): \(\tau' \coloneqq \tau \uplus \{R_1, \dots, R_k, S_1, \dots, S_{\ell}\}\).
+Then we have a finite set \(\Phi' \subseteq \FO[\tau', q]\) of formulas in Gaifman normal form (here: sentences in Gaifman normal form) with quantifier rank at most \(q\).
+The algorithm for finding a hypothesis is given in pseudocode in \cref{algorithm:constant-l}.
+We search for a sentence that minimises the training error in the graph \(G'\) over the extended alphabet \(\tau'\).
 This sentence is then translated back into a formula with \(k+\ell\) free variables by substituting all occurrences of the additional relations.
-The translated formula is then returned by the algorithm solving the problem \FOlearnLQ{}.
-The algorithm for finding a consistent hypothesis is given in pseudocode in Algorithm \ref{algorithm:constant-l}.
+The translated formula is then returned by the algorithm, solving the problem \FOERM{} and its relaxation \RFOERM{L,Q}.

 Let \(n = \abs{V(G)}\).
 Using the assumption that \(k,\ell \leq n\), \cref{algorithm:constant-l} runs in time